-After we signed, the realtor handed us a list of chimney sweeps and a pamphlet on fireplace safety, said “Watch for falling body parts,” and turned over the keys.
+After we signed, the realtor handed us a list of chimney sweeps and a pamphlet on fireplace safety, said “Watch for falling body parts,” then turned over the keys.

-J– is studying at the kitchen table, pencil scribbling, lamp-lit, while the things slide in from the back yard, out from holes we never noticed before (or…… Read more “We’re Being Eaten”
+J– is studying at the kitchen table, pencil scribbling, lamp-lit, while the things slide in from the back yard.
+They slide out from holes we never noticed…… Read more “We’re Being Eaten”

 She plucked the shards out one by one and stashed them in a box under her bedroom floor.